-Manny is my father-in-law and probably the least capable person taking care of anyone much less a hard-headed toddler.
+Manny is my father-in-law and probably the least capable person taking care of anyone much less a hard-headed preschooler.

-I sigh, rubbing my back, and turn back to my mother-in-law, who still looks like she wants to argue.
+I sigh, rubbing my aching back, my gaze returning to mother-in-law, who still looks like she wants to argue.

 I give her a forced smile.
 “I'm sure there is plenty of staff at the hospital and Jordan's been so looking forward to spending time with his nanna.
 Greg will be with me every step of the way.
 I'm in good hands.”